koply/KCommando/README.md

 ```

 ## Argument Methods
 Argument methods must be public and boolean.
-If argument method returns false, the `onFalse` callback is run.
-Names are not important for argument methods.
+If the argument method returns false, the `onFalse` callback will be run.
+Method names are not important.

-If the Commando annotation of command has `onlyArguments = true` the command is only available for pure usage and use with arguments.
+If the Commando annotation of the command has `onlyArguments = true` option, the command is only available for pure usage and use with arguments.
 There is no limit to using arguments, you can use as many arguments as you want.
 Arguments __has__ case sensitivity.

 The parameters you can use are: